 - Passing another vehicle on a two-lane highway with a double line.

 Possible defenses for reckless driving

-- The defendant was not the driver of the vehicle involved but only a passenger or similar driver.
+- The defendant was not the driver of the vehicle involved but only a passenger or a similar driver.

-- There is not enough evidence to involve the defendant in the crime of reckless driving.
+- There is not enough evidence to implicate the defendant in the crime of reckless driving.

 Penalties according to vehicle code 23103 VC

-As a misdemeanor it is penalized with:
+As a misdemeanor, it is penalized with:

-- Fine of $145 to $1,000, including garnishment of the incriminated vehicle.
+- Fine of $145 to $1,000, including the seizure of the incriminated vehicle.

-Points for violating the California Vehicle Code
+Points for violating the California vehicle code